 Justine’s family are vegetarians.
 And veterinarians.
 Vegetarian veterinarians.
 Now it’s time for her to enter the prestigious vet school her parents attended, and where her older sister Alexia is currently enrolled.
 Only we don’t understand that right away.
 It’s not clear what this place is, exactly.
 A hospital?
 A sanitarium?
 A military academy or prison?
 An educational institution of some sort?
 Probably the last of these, since the minute Justine flops down in her dorm room, the door bursts open and the hazing rituals begin.
 Hazing, it appears, is big on campus.
-The first-year students–rookies they’re called–are subjected to all manner of unpleasant initiations: buckets of blood dumped on their heads, Carrie-style; trotted around on all fours, Salo-style; and forced to consume raw rabbit sweetbreads.
+The first-year students—rookies they’re called—are subjected to all manner of unpleasant initiations: buckets of blood dumped on their heads, Carrie-style; trotted around on all fours, Salo-style; and forced to consume rabbit sweetbreads, Raw-style.
 It’s actually Alexia who goads her sister into breaking her no-meat vow, but falling off the vegetable wagon has a profound and disturbing effect on Justine.
-She develops an insatiable appetite for flesh—a raw chicken breast straight from the refrigerator, a kebab from a mini mart, a hamburger pocketed from the cafeteria.
+She develops an insatiable appetite for flesh—an uncooked chicken breast straight from the refrigerator, a kebab from a mini mart, a hamburger pocketed from the cafeteria.
 And then, following a Brazilian waxing accident, delicacies of a more familial nature (finger food never tasted so good!).
 In addition to the hazing, there’s the anarchic partying, raves upon drunken raves with little evidence of academic rigor.
 What kind of professional school is this anyway?
 Anyway, as expected, things go from liver to wurst and by the film’s conclusion Justine has learned her family’s deepest, darkest secret.

 While Ducournau’s film is darkly atmospheric and features a singularly-committed lead performance from Garance Marillier, the newbie director’s modus is clearly shock first, tell a sympathetic story later.
 Both the setup and the setting are more than a little fuzzy and the characters’ motivations rarely make sense.
 I myself did not drop like a fly, because I found the whole thing a little too calculated to generate any personal distress.
 In fact, I thought it was stupid and preposterous and I have a pretty high tolerance for absurdity in the genre.
 But in order to identify with full-on cannibalism the screenplay’s got to have a little more meat on its bones.